-There really there are so many London Christmas lights that it’s best to put on a warm winter coat and walk to as many as possible once it gets dark (who am I kidding, it’s winter, it’s pretty much always dark).
+There really are so many London Christmas lights that it’s best to put on a warm winter coat and walk to as many as possible once it gets dark (who are we kidding, it’s winter, it’s pretty much always dark).

 Book Tickets for a Christmas Panto in London

 Who said that panto is just for kids?
 Whoever it was, they were incorrect.